jlyell/hello_world/README.md

 this is a test
 today is the first time I used git hub
-I am going to be learning about some python code now
+I am going to be learning about some python code now this is some new changes that I made